Troubleshooting a Gen 3 Wall Connector

 For the entirety of this process, stand next to your Wall Connector.
 After the power cycle or button press above is completed, the Wall Connector will display a pulsing green LED and broadcast its own Wi-Fi access point for up to fifteen minutes, depending on the firmware version.

 Step 3: Using your phone, find and select the Wall Connector's Wi-Fi network.

-On your phone, under Settings, locate and select the Wall Connector’s Wi-Fi named TeslaWallConnector_XXXXXX to connect your phone, tablet or laptop to the Wall Connector.
+On your phone, under Settings, locate and select the Wall Connector’s Wi-Fi named TeslaWallConnector_XXXXXX.
+Then, connect your phone, tablet or laptop to the Wall Connector.

 Step 4: Connect to the Wall Connector's Wi-Fi.

-Enter the 12 digit password on the front of the Wall Connector Quick Start Guide to connect your phone or other device to the Wall Connector.
+Enter the 12-digit WPA2 password on the front of the Wall Connector Quickstart guide to connect your phone or other device to the Wall Connector.
 This password is case sensitive.
 If you have connected to the TeslaWallConnector_XXXXXX network previously, you may not be prompted for a password and your device may connect to the network automatically.

 Step 5: Scan the QR code with your phone camera or enter the IP address below into any web browser.

-While connected to the Wall Connector Wi- Fi, scan the above QR Code with your phone camera or enter IP address http://192.168.92.1 into your web browser to set up the Wall Connector, including connecting it to your local Wi-Fi.
+While connected to the Wall Connector Wi-Fi, scan the above QR code with your phone camera, or manually enter IP address http://192.168.92.1 into your web browser to set up the Wall Connector, including connecting it to your local Wi-Fi.

-Step 6: Connect to your Wi-Fi to complete the set up of your Wall Connector.
+Step 7: Connect to your Wi-Fi to complete the setup of your Wall Connector.

 Offline Firmware Updates